Biological Sciences MBiolSci

 • apply elements of academic learning in the workplace

-Another great way to gain extra experience is by applying to join the ºù«Ӱҵ Undergraduate Research Experience scheme.
-This gives you the chance to spend around six weeks working in one of our research groups over the summer.
-It's a unique opportunity to pursue research in an area that you’re excited about, and can help inform your future career aspirations.
+Another great way to gain extra experience is by applying to join the ºù«Ӱҵ Undergraduate Research Experience (SURE) scheme.
+You'll spend around six weeks working in one of our research groups over the summer, pursuing research in an area of bioscience that you're excited about.
+It can help inform your future career aspirations, too.

 Study abroad